-Administrative Office of the Court Area Agency on Aging CASA (Community Action Stops Abuse) Clearwater Police Department Department of Veteran Affairs Medical Center, Bay Pines Family Service Centers Florida Department of Children and Families Gulfcoast Legal Services Gulfport Police Department The Haven of RCS Help A Child, Inc. Largo Police Department Officer of Clerk of Circuit Court Pinellas County Health Department Pinellas County Medical Examiner's Office Pinellas County Sheriff's Office Salvation Army Correctional Services State Attorney's Office, Sixth Judicial Circuit St. Petersburg Police Department
+Administrative Office of the Court Area Agency on Aging CASA (Community Action Stops Abuse) Clearwater Police Department Department of Veteran Affairs Medical Center, Bay Pines Family Service Centers, Inc. Florida Department of Children and Families Gulfcoast Legal Services Gulfport Police Department The Haven of RCS Help A Child, Inc. Largo Police Department Officer of Clerk of Circuit Court Pinellas County Health Department Pinellas County Medical Examiner's Office Pinellas County Sheriff's Office Salvation Army Correctional Services State Attorney's Office, Sixth Judicial Circuit St. Petersburg Police Department

-2003 CASES REVIEWED
+2004 CASES REVIEWED

-The team reviewed ten cases between January 2003 and December 2003.
-Seventy percent (7) of the cases were homicides and 30% (3) were attempted homicides or near fatalities.
-Of the homicides, 43% (3) were homicide/suicides and 57% (4) were homicides.
-Cases reviewed were from St. Petersburg, Oldsmar, and Largo.
+The team reviewed seven cases between January 2004 and December 2004.
+Fifty-seven percent (4) of the cases were homicides and 43% (3) were attempted homicides or near fatalities.
+Cases reviewed were from St. Petersburg, Oldsmar, Palm Harbor, and Largo.
 The cases are shown graphically on upcoming pages.

-The demographics reveal that 40% (4) of the couples were married, 50% (5) were cohabitating, and 10% (1) formerly cohabitated.
-The race of 70% (7) of the victims was white and 30% (3) was black.
-The race of 50% (5) of the perpetrators was white and 50% (5) was black.
-Age of the victim ranged from 27 years to 73 years.
-Age of the perpetrators ranged from 29 years to 74 years.
-Length of relationship ranged from two weeks to 55 years.
+The demographics reveal that 57% (4) of the couples were married and 43% (3) were cohabitating.
+The race of 57% (4) of the victims and perpetrators was white and 43% (3) was black.
+Age of the victim ranged from 26 years to 50 years.
+Age of the perpetrators ranged from 25 years to 54 years.
+Length of relationship ranged from a few weeks to 20 years.

-Forty percent (4) of the cases involved a firearm, 30% (3) stabbing, 20% (2) strangulation, and 10% (1) blunt trauma.
+Fourteen percent (1) of the cases involved a firearm, 44% (3) stabbing, 14% (1) strangulation, 14% (1) blunt trauma, and 14% (1) other.